Tottenham Hotspur F.C.: Early grounds

 Spurs played their early matches on public land at the Park Lane end of Tottenham Marshes, where they had to mark out and prepare their own pitch.
 Occasionally fights broke out on the marshes in disputes with other teams over the use of the ground.
 The first Spurs game reported by the local press took place on Tottenham Marshes on 6 October 1883 against Brownlow Rovers, which Spurs won 9–0.
 It was at this ground that, in 1887, Spurs first played the team that would later become their arch rivals, Arsenal (then known as Royal Arsenal), leading 2–1 until the match was called off due to poor light after the away team arrived late.

 As they played on public parkland, the club could not charge admission fees and, while the number of spectators grew to a few thousand, it yielded no gate receipts.
 In 1888, the club rented a pitch between numbers 69 and 75 Northumberland Park at a cost of £17 per annum, where spectators were charged 3d a game, raised to 6d for cup ties.
 The first game at the Park was played on 13 October 1888, a reserve match that yielded gate receipts of 17 shillings.
 The first stand with just over 100 seats and changing rooms underneath was built at the ground for the 1894–95 season at a cost of £60.
 However, the stand was blown down a few weeks later and had to be repaired.
 In April 1898, 14,000 fans turned up to watch Spurs play Woolwich Arsenal.
 Spectators climbed on the roof of the refreshment stand for a better view of the match.
 The stand collapsed, causing a few injuries.
-As Northumberland Park could no longer cope with the larger crowds, Spurs were forced to look for a larger ground and moved to the White Hart Lane site in 1899.
+As Northumberland Park could no longer cope with the larger crowds, Spurs looked for a larger ground and moved to the White Hart Lane site in 1899.